 This point might sound like a no-brainer, but having a stable foundation of UX knowledge is crucial to ensure your success down the line so that you don’t have Google information every time you get a new task.

 Once you have a solid understanding of basic theories, you’ll be able to build up more elaborate concepts from there.
 Tools, libraries and frameworks will come and go, but the fundamentals will remain.

 With having said that, at this stage, it’s very likely that you don’t know (yet) what you don’t know.
 In other words, to cope with the information overload, you need a solid plan of action indicating what to prioritise and where to start.

 There are various free as well as paid online courses for your own convenience and pace.
-Go through websites like Coursera, Lynda and Skillshare to find what’s right for you.
+Go through websites like Coursera, Lynda, Skillshare or Softwarehow to find what’s right for you.
 However, don’t overcommit and make sure you’re selective — read the review and comment sections, or even better, if you get the chance, ask for some personal feedback.

 Read, read, read

 Sometimes you don’t need to reinvent the wheel.
 From design thinking, user inclusion to branding and marketing, there are heaps of well-selected reading lists generated by the industry experts, so you can simply follow their footsteps by reading until you discover your own route.